Adam Duvall Player Props: Red Sox vs. Yankees

 Adam Duvall At The Plate

-- Duvall is hitting .410 with five doubles, a triple, four home runs and four walks.
+- Duvall is hitting .333 with six doubles, a triple, four home runs and five walks.

+- He has hit a long ball in three games this season (23.1%), homering in 6.9% of his trips to the dish.

-- In 60.0% of his games this season, Duvall has driven in at least one run.
-In four of those games (40.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Duvall has picked up an RBI in 46.2% of his games this year, with more than one RBI in 30.8% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in six of 10 games this season, and more than once 3 times.
+- He has scored in seven of 13 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.